ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 ```
 ### 5.2 Shared/Dynamic Libraries
 unlike static libraries, shared libraries are linked to the source code during runtime which allows:
-* better use of memory since it removes the duplication of the same library across different programs by providing one copy to link all programs with it
+* Better use of memory since it removes the duplication of the same library across different programs by providing one copy to link all programs with it
-* easy to update libraries without recompile the programs
+* easy to update libraries without recompiling the programs

 #### Linking to shared library
-as we did in the static compilation; the output of the library source code should be assembled without being linked, here in addition of being not linked, the object code should be **P**osition **I**ndependent, so it is free to the run time linker/loader to locate it to next free address. this is achieved by add the option -fPIC (**P**osition **I**ndependent **C**ode)
+as we did in the static compilation; the output of the library source code should be assembled without being linked, here in addition to being not linked, the object code should be **P**osition **I**ndependent, so it is free to the run time linker/loader to locate it to next free address. this is achieved by adding the option -fPIC (**P**osition **I**ndependent **C**ode)

-the structure of library directory is:
+the structure of the library directory is:
 ```
 libtest/include:
 -rw-rw-r-- 1 ziad ziad 74 Jun 13 03:19 program1.h